Will-Stahl/distributed_systems_projects/Project_2/Readme.md

 #### ReferencedTree

 This is where the actual content of the bulletin board is stored.
 Each node of the tree is an article, and the tree structure makes for easy tracking of replies and replies to replies.
 An `ArrayList` also maintains direct references to each node in order to avoid searching the tree for a specific article ID (indexed by ID).
+One important thing to note here is that if a person attempts to reply to ID 0, then that will create a new post on the bulletin board.

 #### Sequential Strategy Implementation